-I have this ongoing Collection within Instagram titled BTS (Behind the Scene) where I essentially stockpile images any photography is willing to share and give insight as to what their lighting setup looked like for any particular photo.
+I have this ongoing Collection within Instagram titled BTS (Behind the Scene) where I essentially stockpile images any photographer is willing to share and give insight as to what their lighting setup looked like for any particular photo.
 I realize it’s something that may not be of much interest to everyone but it certainly sets me into dissection mode to see how I can replicate their technique while applying my own spin to the lighting.

 Rarely would I ever reach out to any photographer and ask them how they achieve this or that because to me it comes across as not respecting the amount of time they put into tweaking and polishing their method of achieving what we see as the end result.